SystemsApproach/private5g/cloud.rst

    Overview of the CI/CD pipeline.

-The Config Repo also contains declarative specifications of the infrastructure artifacts, specifically, the Terraform templates.
-These files are input to Lifecycle Management, which implies that Terraform gets invoked as part of CI/CD whenever these files change.
+The Config Repo also contains declarative specifications of the infrastructure artifacts (specifically, Terraform templates and Fleet Bundles).
+These files are input to Lifecycle Management, which implies that Terraform and Fleet gets invoked as part of CI/CD whenever these files change.
 In other words, CI/CD keeps both the software-related components in the underlying cloud platform and the microservice workloads that run on top of that platform up to date.

 .. sidebar:: Continuous Delivery vs Deployment